 Should You Dig Up Peony Tubers In Winter?

-Some cold-sensitive tubers like Dahlias are best pulled from the ground in fall, stored in a cool dry area, and replanted again in spring.
-However, this is not the case for Peonies.
+Some cold-sensitive tubers, like dahlias, are best pulled from the ground in the fall, stored in a cool, dry area, and replanted in spring.
+However, this is not the case for peonies.

 These hardy plants are incredibly tolerant of cold temperatures and actually need to be exposed to temperatures below 40F for extended periods to trigger growth when spring arrives.
 Without this period of cold, they may not flower the following season.